- Exposure to UV rays of the sun

 If possible, never use a tourniquet to facilitate IV insertion in a patient with very fragile veins.
 Older adults, for example, have dilated veins most of the time so using a tourniquet is obviously out of the picture.

 However, if using a tourniquet is necessary, try to choose those that are made with light materials.
-Apply it lightly and remove as soon as you see a backflow of blood in the cannula.
+Apply it lightly and remove it as soon as you see a backflow of blood in the cannula.
 Improper use of a tourniquet for this particular type of patient may lead to venous “blow”, hematoma formation, and skin damage.

 Use the smallest catheter available

-The size or gauge of catheter to be used will largely depend on the specific therapy the patient is going to receive.
+The size or gauge of the catheter to be used will largely depend on the specific therapy the patient is going to receive.
 However, since the patient has fragile veins, health practitioners must choose the smallest size to avoid possible damage.

 As a standard, patients with fragile veins must only get gauge 22 or gauge 24 for the IV therapy.
 According to Infusion Nurses Society (INS), “When the catheter is too large for the vessel lumen, irritation from the catheter is very likely to cause mechanical phlebitis and possibly thrombus formation.”